 Is a person just a person?
 No, of course not, we're all different and unique that can share similar interests, tastes, and preferences.
 When you drill down into who your customer is you'll see they have arrived at your proverbial storefront in different nuanced ways.
-Likely buying different products at various amounts.
+Likely buying different products at various amounts trying to solve for something however emotional or practical.
 These are the insights to nurture not only for increasing sales but in order to bring the most value to the customer.
 So how do you do that?

 Identify the different categories of your Customers